-According to publication Income 21-Military Service Persons, "A person in the military service remains a resident of the state in which he/she resided at the time he/she entered the service unless he/she declares residency in another state.
+According to publication Income 21-Military Service Persons, "A person in the military service remains a resident of the state in which they resided at the time they entered the service unless they declare residency in another state.
 [Reg.
-39-22-103 (8)] The serviceperson would declare residency in another state by changing his/her residency with the "Consolidated Base Personnel Office" or "Military Pay Office."
-Only the serviceperson’s home state may tax his/her military income.
+39-22-103 (8)] The serviceperson would declare residency in another state by changing their residency with the "Consolidated Base Personnel Office" or "Military Pay Office."
+Only the serviceperson’s home state may tax their military income.
 Every serviceperson must have a home state."

 If you are a resident of Colorado, you are taxed the same as any other Colorado resident.
-Active Duty Military pay is included in the Colorado Adjusted Gross Income when tax is figured.
+Active-duty military pay is included in the Colorado Adjusted Gross Income when taxes are figured.

 If one spouse is a resident of Colorado and the other is not, the filing status on the Colorado return must match the filing status on the federal return.
 If a joint return was filed federally, a joint return must also be filed for Colorado.
 Use the nonresident or part-year resident tax computation rules for Form 104PN.